binarin/nixos-config/README.md

 This command is used for bootstrapping or CI.

-After bootstrapping and making a forementionode symlink, I can simply use `nixos-rebuild`, as custom `NIX_PATH` is [already set to my custom values](packages/use-my-overlays.nix).
+After bootstrapping and making a forementioned symlink, I can simply use `nixos-rebuild`, as custom `NIX_PATH` is [already set to my custom values](packages/use-my-overlays.nix).

 Multiple pinned versions of `nixpkgs`